microsoft/qsharp/katas/content/superdense_coding/index.md

 - A great interactive demonstration can be found [on the Wolfram Demonstrations Project](http:/demonstrations.wolfram.com/SuperdenseCoding/).
 - Superdense coding protocol is described in Nielsen & Chuang, section 2.3 (pp. 97-98).

-We split the superdense coding protocol into several steps, following the description in the [Wikipedia article](https://en.wikipedia.org/wiki/Superdense_coding):
+We split the superdense coding protocol into several steps:

 - Preparation (creating the entangled pair of qubits that are sent to Alice and Bob).
 - Encoding the message (Alice's task): Encoding the classical bits of the message into the state of Alice's qubit which then is sent to Bob.